 Rates and fees

 The Capital One SavorOne Cash Rewards card is pretty low on fees, considering that there is no annual fee.

-Still, customers can expect to pay a 3 percent balance transfer fee and cash advance fees of 3 percent or $10, whichever is greater.
+Still, customers can expect to pay a $0 fee if transferring at the balance transfer APR and cash advance fees of 3 percent or $10, whichever is greater.
 A late payment fee of up to $40 is also levied when cardholders pay after the agreed due date.

 How the Capital One SavorOne compares to other cash back cards